Trump, now against kneeling during anthem, once seemed to say flag burning was free speech

-In an interview done with David Letterman on Jan.
-8, 2015, just months before he launched his campaign, Trump agreed with Letterman "100 percent" that flag burning is a form of expression.
+In an interview with David Letterman on Jan.
+8, 2015, just months before Trump launched his presidential campaign, he seemed to agree with Letterman "100 percent" that flag burning is a form of expression.

-As first reported by the Washington Post, the men were discussing the terrorist attack on the French satirical newspaper Charlie Hebdo.
-Trump mentioned that the magazine had a lot of problems, while expressing his shock that such an attack could have happened.
+As first reported by The Washington Post, Trump and Letterman were discussing the terrorist attack on the French satirical newspaper Charlie Hebdo.
+The conversation turned to freedom of speech and flag burning as an example of it.

 “Yeah, right,” Trump responded.

-According to court rulings, burning the American flag, is a protected form of expression under the First Amendment.
-Justice Antonin Scalia, whom Trump has repeatedly praised, though personally hated the idea of flag burning, told CNN in 2012 that it was protected.
+According to court rulings, burning the American flag is a protected form of expression under the First Amendment.
+Justice Antonin Scalia, whom Trump has repeatedly praised, acknowledged flag burning as a right though he hated the idea of it, he told CNN in 2012.

-"Yes, if I were king, I -- I would not allow people to go about burning the American flag.
+"Yes, if I were king, I — I would not allow people to go about burning the American flag.
 However, we have a First Amendment, which says that the right of free speech shall not be abridged.
 And it is addressed, in particular, to speech critical of the government.
 I mean, that was the main kind of speech that tyrants would seek to suppress.
 Burning the flag is a form of expression.
-Speech doesn't just mean written words or oral words .
-It could be semaphore.
-And burning a flag is a symbol that expresses an idea," Scalia said at the time.
+Speech doesn't just mean written words or oral words ...
+Burning a flag is a symbol that expresses an idea," Scalia said at the time.